Shanghai High School International Division: The NEXUS

 The Nexus is a student-run charity organization that was founded in 2008 at Shanghai High School International Division.
 The Nexus, a branch of The Library Project, raises funds and collects children's books to build libraries for elementary schools in rural China.
 To accomplish this, charity events and activities are held in SHSID or between international schools in Shanghai, such as basketball tournaments, fashion shows, dance competitions, book collections, and so on.

 Every winter, The Nexus organizes high school students to travel to rural areas to assist elementary schools in building libraries and completing other tasks.
 Dragon TV (东方卫视) filmed an hour-long documentary about their charitable efforts in May 2012, which aired on June 21.
 The Nexus is celebrating its tenth anniversary; with over 700 members, it is the largest student organization at SHSID and among international schools in Shanghai.

 Publications

 The SHSID|Times is a monthly student-run publication.
 Since its inception in 2014, the team has grown to nearly 100 students across the high school section by 2020.

+IAA

+The International Affairs Association is the Model United Nations club and team of SHSID.
+Established in 2008, it is one of the longest-running humanities clubs of the school.
+In the 2023 school year, the cohort has gained over 80 members, and participated in 7 national and international conferences.
+It received over 61 individual awards, with 22 Best Delegate Awards.

+The club annually hosts IAAMUN, an internal conference open to its high school members, as well as Oxford GlobalMUN-SHSID, an international conference coordinated by WELAND International, a company based in Beijing.
+It also regularly sends a delegation to Harvard Model United Nations China, as well as the Boston iteration, which is the largest and most prestigious Model United Nations conference in the world.

 Clubs

-SHSID has numerous school clubs, including Live 2 Drama, Eco Cap, MUN, WSC, USAD, and Biology Workshop.
+SHSID has numerous school clubs, including Live 2 Drama, Mock Trial, EcoCap, WSC, USAD, and Biology Workshop.
 These clubs have organized school activities such as poetry contests, sports contests, stargazing nights, math and science competitions, and so on.
 Almost every student participates in several school clubs to satisfy their individual interests and curiosities, and classrooms are frequently occupied with club meetings during the lunch break.
 The walls of the school building also demonstrate the large number of clubs, with wallpapers in a variety of colors advertising club events.